Ionworks

 When Lithium Goes Astray: Understanding Lithium Plating

-In our last post, we explored the Solid Electrolyte Interphase (SEI)—a crucial but complex layer that forms on the negative electrode of lithium-ion batteries.
+In our last post, we explored the Solid Electrolyte Interphase (SEI), an essential but complex layer that forms on the negative electrode of lithium-ion batteries.
 While SEI growth is an inevitable part of battery aging, another degradation mechanism can lead to even more severe consequences: lithium plating.
 In this post, we’ll take a closer look at lithium plating, the conditions that cause it, and how it can be modeled.

 Lithium plating occurs when metallic lithium deposits on the surface of the negative electrode instead of intercalating into it.
 Unlike lithium ions stored within the electrode structure, plated lithium forms a separate layer that can significantly impact battery performance and safety.